ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 - Automated testing was conducted for some apps using the "unittest" module from the Python standard library.
 - This library is is integrated into Django's unit tests.
 - My current coverage report is [here](/report.txt)
+- Note the database settings also need to be local to have permissions to set up the test environment.
+- See [here](#test-database) for more info about the [test database](#test-database).

 I did consider following/modifying the instructions to set up further automated testing on this [page](https://www.digitalocean.com/community/tutorials/how-to-add-unit-testing-to-your-django-project).
 But as automated testing is not required for the MVP, I did not want take the risk of breaking the MVP.